amanK024/Web-Annotator/README.md

 - Highlight text on any web page.
 - Add comments and notes to specific sections of the web page.
-- Save and load annotations for future reference.
+- Save and search annotations for future reference.
 - Export annotations in various formats.
 - User-friendly interface with easy navigation.